With the rise of vegan and vegetarian diets, it is no surprise to see jackfruit growing in popularity in recent years.

 - The quickest way to do this is to spread out the jackfruit arils and keep them separated in a freezer bag – you might need to use multiple freezer bags.

-- Ensure you lay them flat and keep it on top of heavy items in the freezer – do not squash it or place anything on top of it.
+- Ensure you lay them flat and keep them on top of heavy items in the freezer – do not squash it or place anything on top of it.

 How to defrost raw jackfruit: